– No appointment needed –

 All periodontal treatment required for the health of your gums will always be provided on the NHS at this practice.
 You will never be expected to pay privately for clinically necessary treatment

 There are those patients who have more serious periodontal problems.
 The dentist can then refer their patient to the hygienist with a view to performing a longer periodontal treatment, known as a prolonged period or ’10C’.
 This consists of two further appointments.
 This is available on the NHS.

-If you would like to see one of our hygienists for cosmetic reasons only, this will cost you £32.00 for a 20 minute appointment and £64.00 for a 40 minute appointment.
+If you would like to see one of our hygienists for cosmetic reasons only, this will cost you £35.00 for a 20 minute appointment.
 You may see your hygienist for a cosmetic clean without seeing your dentist again within one year of your last check up appointment.
 You may call reception and make the appointment up to four times in a calendar year.
 After the year is up, you will have to have a check up with your dentist before making any further appointments with the hygienist.
 This is because a hygienist only works under the instructions of a dentist and a dentist must check your medical condition every 12 months.

 Treatment consists of removing plaque and tartar from the teeth, cleaning out the pockets between the teeth and the gums and polishing the teeth.

 - Every time you come to the dentist for a check up, the dentist will check your BPE (Basic Periodontal Examination) which means putting a probe into the spaces between your teeth and the gums.

 - If your BPE score is 3 – 4, except for something called “false pocketing” you will be deemed to have periodontal (gum) disease.
 You will then be referred to the hygienists for hygiene treatment ON THE NHS.